aristanetworks/avd-workshops/workshops/avd.md

 ### Fabric Services

 Fabric Services, such as VLANs, SVIs, and VRFs, are defined in this section.
-The following Site 1 example defines VLANSs and SVIs for VLANs `10` and `20` in the default VRF.
+The following Site 1 example defines VLANs and SVIs for VLANs `10` and `20` in the default VRF.
 Additional VRF definitions can also be applied.

 ``` yaml
 ---